Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

 - Develop individual learning plan leading to final critical academic reflective paper

-- Explore and participate in a learning event delivered with the technology your team has chosen
+- Explore and participate in an external learning event delivered with the technology your team has chosen – a number of examples are provided

 - Maintain your contribution to the learning community by blogging, providing feedback on others’ blogs, participating in discussions, providing feedback on other team presentations